 'There is seldom any reason to use a negative pressure greater than -80mmHg, but as the drainage of exudate may be improved at -125mmHg, this pressure level could be used during the initial treatment of highly exuding wounds.'40

 SmithNephew

+This material is intended for healthcare professionals.
 For detailed product information, including indications for use, contraindications, precautions and warnings, please consult the product's applicable Instructions for Use (IFU) prior to use.